mon5termatt/medicat-website/src/content/docs/tools/Backup and Restore/minitool-shadowmaker.md

 description: Documentation for MiniTool ShadowMaker in MediCat USB
 ---

-# MiniTool ShadowMaker
+## Overview
 MiniTool ShadowMaker is a reliable backup and restore solution for Windows systems.

-## Overview

 MiniTool ShadowMaker provides comprehensive backup, restore, and clone solutions for Windows users.
 It offers an intuitive interface with powerful features for data protection and disaster recovery.